I'm David Hite, PhD, a member of the American Association of Diabetes

 the insulin resistance that's making your pancreas overwork can halt or

-exercise program, eating a nutritious well balanced
+exercise program, eating a nutritious well balanced diet and losing some

-there any warning signs that might tell me I'm close to having diabetes?
+warning signs that might tell me I'm close to having diabetes?

-in fact early indications of this are apparent in a condition called Metabolic
+indications of this are apparent in a condition called Metabolic

 Syndrome.
 People that have three or more of the following